jon-williamson/jon-williamson.github.io/projects/eblplus.markdown

 We organise a series of [**Manchester online seminars on Evidential Pluralism**](/mosep).

+23-24 April 2026. [**New approaches to evidence: perspectives on Evidential Pluralism**](https://natevidence.blogs.uv.es/new-approaches-to-evidence-perspectives-on-evidential-pluralism/).
+University of Valencia.
+Organised by Saúl Pérez-González .

 20 June 2025. **Workshop on evidence-based law**.
 University of Manchester.
 Organised by Alexandra Trofimov.
 >9.15-9.30am: Arrival/registration
 9.30-10.30am: Jon Williamson (Manchester): ‘Applying Evidential Pluralism to Evidence-Based Law: EBL+’